rust-unofficial/too-many-lists/text/README.md

 I fairly frequently get asked how to implement a linked list in Rust.
 The answer honestly depends on what your requirements are, and it's obviously not super easy to answer the question on the spot.
-As such I've decided to write this series of articles to comprehensively answer the question once and for all.
+As such I've decided to write this book to comprehensively answer the question once and for all.

 In this series I will teach you basic and advanced Rust programming entirely by having you implement 6 linked lists.
 In doing so, you should